-- 4.10.1 Air traffic controllers have a backup system for communicating if they lose communication with a vehicle in the maneuvering area.
-Located in the ATC tower is a very bright light gun with different colors used to pass instructions to vehicle drivers.
-If you are ever working on a runway or taxiway and your radio quits, you should turn your vehicle towards the tower, start flashing your headlights and the controller will signal you with the light gun.
+- 4.11.1 If working or operating on the taxiway, runway or runway strip in the area highlighted in green and depicted in Figure 9 map below and your radio quits, you should turn your vehicle towards the tower, start flashing your headlights and the controller will communicate with you using the light gun signals in 4.8.3 below bearing in mind the signals will emanate from inside the ATC tower cab.
 This may take some time if the controller's attention is directed towards another part of the airport.
-Alternatively, try another frequency on your radio or telephone the tower if you have access to a phone. - 4.10.2 BE PATIENT!
-Even a failed radio is not an excuse for proceeding without a proper clearance.
-If all means of communication fail the driver of the affected vehicle must leave the maneuvering area immediately while looking out and giving way to aircraft.
-The following is an explanation of the light gun signals followed by a handy chart that can be printed and kept by the driver: - a) Continuous GREEN Light directed at the vehicle the driver is authorized to enter and drive on the runway or taxiway; - b) Continuous RED Light directed at the vehicle the driver shall stop the vehicle immediately; - c) Intermittent RED Light is directed at the vehicle the driver must drive the vehicle clear of the runway or taxiway immediately;
+BE PATIENT!
+Even a failed radio is not an excuse for proceeding without a proper clearance. - 4.11.2 The view of the runway and runway strip area outside the area depicted in green in Figure 9 from Brac Tower is obscured due to the limited height of the tower and vegetation growth north of the airport perimeter fence.
+If radio communication is lost while operating outside the Figure 9 area depicted in green, the driver of the affected vehicle must immediately vacate the runway or manoeuvring area and use the perimeter road depicted in Figure 4 to proceed to the apron while looking out and giving way to aircraft.

-- d) Intermittent GREEN Light is directed at the vehicle the driver whose vehicle has been ordered to stay clear of the runway or taxiway may return to the runway or taxiway; and - e) Intermittent WHITE Light is directed at the vehicle' the driver is to return at once to his starting point; - f) Alternating Red and Green is a General warning signal.
+- 4.11.3 The following is an explanation of the light gun signals followed by a handy chart that can be printed and kept by the driver: - a) Continuous GREEN Light directed at the vehicle the driver is authorized to enter and drive on the runway or taxiway; - b) Continuous RED Light directed at the vehicle the driver shall stop the vehicle immediately; - c) Intermittent RED Light is directed at the vehicle the driver must drive the vehicle clear of the runway or taxiway immediately; - d) Intermittent GREEN Light is directed at the vehicle the driver whose vehicle has been ordered to stay clear of the runway or taxiway may return to the runway or taxiway; and - e) Intermittent WHITE Light is directed at the vehicle' the driver is to return at once to his starting point; - f) Alternating Red and Green is a general warning signal.
 Use extreme caution.